-He goes running and calls his other friends Anil and Kamal.
-They named it as Laurie’s Pool.
-They keep it hidden from other boys and these three boys often meet there for fun.
-They sometimes come there after the school.
-In the line of their adventure, they begin with fishing first and then wrestle in the water, and sometimes ride on the back of buffaloes.
+Brimming with excitement, he runs away to inform his best friends: Anil and Kamal.
+They named the pool as Laurie’sPool.
+They do not disclose the location of the pool from other boys.
+And these three boys often meet at the pool for fun and some casual adventure.
+They sometimes come there just after the school.
+In the line of their adventure, they begin with fishing first, and then wrestle in the water, sometimes ride on the back of buffaloes.
 Among all activities, fishing is the prime one.
 They try to catch fish by net, rod, or clothes, but to no avail.
-One day Anil brings gunpowder and have it blasted at one rocky side, as a result rocks get exploded and they were able to catch fish in plenty.
+One day Anil brings gunpowder and have it blasted at one rocky side; as a result, some rocks get exploded and they were able to catch a lot of fish.

 It’s good to have a rendezvous for friends – a sign of great friendship.
-Not only this, the boys are so charmed by this hidden pool that they started visiting it during full moon night, without caring about wild forest and animals.
+Not only this, the boys are so charmed by the hidden pool that they started visiting it during full moon night, without caring about the wild forest and animals.
 If you know how to make peace with nature, there is always a way to enjoy it.